Nate Robinson (American football)

-High school career
+Early life

 A native of Irvington, New Jersey, Robinson attended Irvington High School, a school that struggled with gang-related violence.
 As a junior in 2001, he recorded 82 tackles, including 17 tackles for loss, as well as 14 quarterback sacks, nine pass deflections and six caused fumbles.
 He missed most of his senior season due to a knee injury, but was still rated one of the best defensive lineman in the nation.
 In fact, Rivals.com gave Robinson their only five-star rating among defensive tackles, and ranked him No. 1 in a class that also included Sedrick Ellis, Marcus Thomas, and Fili Moala.

 After official visits to Rutgers, Syracuse, and Miami (FL), Robinson committed to the Hurricanes, together with the only other five-star recruit from New Jersey, Greg Olsen of Wayne Hills.
 Unlike Olsen, however, Robinson was unable to meet the school's academic qualification standards.
 Although Robinson's SAT score of 800 met the NCAA minimum for high school students with a 3.0 grade point average, it was 20 points shy of Miami's institutional standard.
 With the perspective of being declared ineligible, Robinson decided to not enroll at Miami, and instead went to Rutgers.
 He was the only four- or five-star recruit in Rutgers' class.